B.S in Political Science and Economics

-During his sophomore year, Vijay joined a startup named "Rescue Hound" which made customizable first aid kits.
-The startup partnered with Northeastern to trial the kits across campus.
+During his sophomore year, Vijay joined the startup "Rescue Hound" which made customizable first aid kits.
+The startup partnered with NU to trial the kits across campus.

-He participated in a directed study under Jarvis Chen, who influenced Vijay greatly.
-Together, they studied the politics of charter schools and what contributed to their successes and failure.
+He participated in a directed study under Jarvis Chen.
+Together, they studied the politics of charter schools and the factors contributing to their successes and failure.

 Vijay also became the Director of the Tuesday Speaker Series of Northeastern's Entrepreneur Club.